 The ISD and/or COD of the Generating Facility may be impacted by SCD upgrade(s)/mitigation(s), that were triggered in prior cluster studies and are required only when enough generation projects (with executed GIAs in good standing) achieve ISD.
 The identification of the need for these upgrades assumes that all queued generation projects materialize and are interconnected, but the true need occurs only when enough queued generation achieves ISD.
 These SCD mitigations will be continuously evaluated as part of subsequent planning studies and the Annual Reassessment with queued generation projects to properly define the actual trigger of SCD mitigation based on the actual execution of GIA and development of generation facilities toward commercial operation.
-For previously triggered SCD mitigation(s), if any, that could impact the timelines for Generating Facility Please refer to Area Report which are titled the following:
+For previously triggered SCD mitigation(s), see table below.